iwanbolzern/ConfMe/README.md

 2. The configuration must be checked for consistency at startup e.g. type check, range check, ...
 3. Secrets shall be injectable from environment variables

+ConfMe makes all these features possible with just a few type annotations on plain Python objects.

 ## Installation
 ConfMe can be installed from the official python package repository [pypi](https://pypi.org/project/confme/)
 ```